adyanth/cloudflare-operator/docs/getting-started.md

     * The `accountId` is the one visible in the URL bar after logging into the [Cloudflare Dashboard](https://dash.cloudflare.com/).
 You can alternatively use `accountName` which is shown on the left panel once logged in.

     ```yaml
-    # tunnel.yaml
+    # clustertunnel.yaml
     apiVersion: networking.cfargotunnel.com/v1alpha1
-    kind: Tunnel
+    kind: ClusterTunnel
     metadata:
-      name: new-tunnel                # The Tunnel Custom Resource Name
+      name: k3s-cluster-tunnel      # The ClusterTunnel Custom Resource Name
     spec:
       newTunnel:
-        name: my-k8s-tunnel         # Name of your new tunnel
+        name: my-k8s-tunnel         # Name of your new tunnel on Cloudflare
       size: 2                       # This is the number of replicas for cloudflared
       cloudflare:
         email: email@domain.com     # Your email used to login to the Cloudflare Dashboard
         domain: example.com         # Domain under which the tunnel runs and adds DNS entries to